apppackio/apppack-docs/src/index.md

 ## Project Status

-AppPack is being used in production and under active development.
-It is currently invite-only.
-If you're interested in getting access, join the waiting list at [https://apppack.io](https://apppack.io/#contact).
+AppPack is production-ready and under active development.
+It currently manages hundreds of successful deploys per week.
+Pricing details are available at [https://apppack.io](https://apppack.io/#pricing).

 ## Navigating the Documentation